top of page

 • Clinical Pharmacist

-• Use this for any non urgent health questions, fit notes or to send us a message and we will try our best to respond in 48 hours.
+• Use this for any non urgent health questions, fit notes or to send us a message and we will try our best to respond within 2 working days.

-• Please send us a photo if this would help explain your condition.
+• Please send us a photo if this would help explain your condition; this will be saved to your medical records.

 • Please do not use this for anything urgent as we do not always receive them promptly.